 Census forms inevitably contain errors.
 “Lemuel Edward” was Lemuel James Edwards (1805-1869), father of Cass Edwards, who was born in 1851.
 Lemuel and family settled on the Clear Fork in today’s southwest Fort Worth in 1848.
 Lemuel Edwards was murdered by his son-in-law.

 After the Army abandoned Fort Worth, Terrell operated the area’s first bar, the First and Last Chance Saloon, in one of the fort buildings.
-Terrell was elected Fort Worth’s first city marshal in 1873.
+Terrell was elected Fort Worth’s first city marshal in 1873 as the city incorporated.

 Perhaps the first church in the new county was Lonesome Dove Baptist Church, established at today’s Southlake in 1846.
 Among early members were preacher John Allen Freeman and wife Nancy, Henry Suggs and wife Saleta, Felix and Rachel Mulliken, James W. and Mary Anderson, Susanna Foster, James P. Halford, Lucinda Throop, and Mary Leonard (wife of Archibald Leonard).
 Lucinda Throop, age fourteen, was possibly the daughter of Charles Throop, in whose log cabin the church was founded.

-Freeman preached at the fort at least once, historian Selcer wrote in The Fort That Became a City.
+Freeman preached at the fort at least once, historian Selcer writesin The Fort That Became a City.

 The juxtaposition of households in this census can create the misimpression that folks were neighbors.
 For example, Middleton Tate Johnson is listed right after Lemuel J. Edwards.
 But Johnson settled in south Arlington, and Edwards settled in what is today southwest Fort Worth.